Here's what I wish someone had told me before my first trip.

 Where to Stay

 Tbilisi's neighborhoods each have distinct vibes.
+For the full breakdown, see our complete guide to where to stay in Tbilisi.
 Here's the honest version:

 A 10-minute walk north of the old town.
 Quiet, leafy streets with colorful wooden balconies.
 Full of cute wine bars and cafés.
 Less touristy but still central.
 This is where Tbilisi locals actually hang out.